 In our daily lives we are constantly interacting with products that support us in fulfilling our needs.
 The way these products mediate this relation can have significant influence on our social behaviour.
 Imagine for instance the use of the microwave.
 Isn’t it so that many households take fewer dinners together because it’s so easy to heat up individual meals?

-Within my PhD project I aim to gain the knowledge to
+Within my research I aim to gain the knowledge to

 a) understand the implicit influence of design on human behaviour, and to